-This work has been funded by the EU Horizon Europe project “RoBétArmé” under the Grant Agreement 101058731.
-Part of the work was conducted during a research stay at ETH Zürich.
-The HPC resources were provided by the Pioneer Centre for Artificial Intelligence in Copenhagen and DTU Computing Center \cite{DTU_DCC_resource}.
+\textbf{Acknowledgments.} This project was supported by the EU Horizon Europe project “RoBétArmé” (Grant Agreement 101058731).
+Part of this work was conducted at ETH Zürich.
+HPC resources were provided by the Pioneer Centre for AI and DTU Computing Center \cite{DTU_DCC_resource}.